 If Case 1 and Case $1'$ happen, we always have $k_s\leq k'_s$ and $k'_t\leq k_t$.
 If further $k'_s < k'_t$ (which happens only when $k_s<k_t$), we say that $\mathrm{dec}$ is a {\it perfect $s$-decomposition} (for $\CF$).
 In this case we must have $\CL_{\mathrm{dec}}=\CL'_{\mathrm{dec}}$.

-\begin{defn} If there exists a perfect $s$-decomposition, we say that $s$ is {\it strongly critical} (or a {\it strongly critical index}).
+\begin{defn} If there exists a perfect $s$-decomposition, we say that $s$ is {\it strongly marked} (or a {\it strongly marked index}).
 In this case we attached to $s$ an invariant $\CL_{\mathrm{dec}}$, where $\mathrm{dec}$ is a perfect $s$-decomposition.
 Proposition \ref{prop:fon-mazur-inv} below tells us that $\CL_{\mathrm{dec}}$ is independent of the choice of perfect $s$-decompositions.
-We denote it by $\CL_{\CF,s}$ and call it the {\it Fontaine-Mazur $\CL$-invariant} associated to $(\CF,s)$. \end{defn}
+We denote it by $\CL_{\CF,s}$ and call it the {\it Fontaine--Mazur $\CL$-invariant} associated to $(\CF,s)$. \end{defn}